How I made $20,000 My First Month by Running Facebook Ads

-I want you to think about something for me really quick.
+I want you to think about something for me quickly.

-For the majority of us, we’ll go to the same places that we are accustomed to.
+For the majority of us, we’ll go to the same places that we are already accustomed to.

 People will tell you it’s ten times more difficult to acquire a NEW client than selling something else to an existing client.
 The reason is that people are habitual.

-Breaking your habits from your favorite coffee spot, or breaking your habits from where you buy your groceries from is harder than going to a new location.
+Breaking out of your habits from your favorite coffee spot, to where you buy your groceries from is hard.

 So how do we break someone’s habits and get them to try something new?

-We need to create some form of valuable that will incentivize a customer to break their habit and give something new a try.
+We need to create some form of value that will incentivize a customer to give something new a try.

-Taking the gym example from above.
-Let’s say we have a gym that we’re running ads for.
+Taking the gym example from above, imagine we are running ads for a local gym.

-In our Facebook ad campaign we can give away a 14-day free gym membership trial for those that fill out a brief survey.
+In our Facebook ad campaign, we can offer a 14-day free gym membership trial for anyone that fills out a brief online survey.

-After they complete the survey, they get a limited time trial to try out.
-Heck, maybe they can even bring a friend along with them and you’re DOUBLING the chances of getting your client a new paying customer.
+After they have completed the survey, they get a limited-time trial membership at the gym.
+Maybe we can extend the offer to a friend, DOUBLING the chances of getting your client a new paying customer.

-Now, if you’re thinking ahead as well… this survey you’ve asked people to fill out can be used to create better ad campaigns because you’re learning about exactly what people that are interested in a gym membership have to say.
+Now, if you’re thinking ahead the survey that you have asked people to fill out can be used to create better social media marketing campaigns because you’re learning what people that are interested in gym memberships have to say.

-Armed with this powerful knowledge will allow you to create better targeted ads, get more engagement on these ads and ultimately create more paying customers for your clients.
+Armed with this powerful knowledge you can create better-targeted ads, receive more engagement on these ads, and ultimately generate more leads for your clients.

-And this model can work for numerous different industries.
-If it’s a dentist perhaps it’s a free teeth cleaning.
-If it’s a car insurance company maybe it’s a free audit to ensure they are getting the best rates possible.
+This model works across numerous industries.
+If it’s a dentist you can offer free teeth cleaning service.
+If it’s a car insurance company, maybe it’s a free audit to ensure they are getting the best rates possible.

 You can literally make this work for any business in the world.

-The best part about it is that people WILL respond to FREE offers.
-It’s just something about the work FREE that triggers an emotion in us to take action.
+The best part about it is that people respond positively to FREE offers, something about the word FREE that triggers an emotion in us to take action.

-I mean who doesn’t love free samples at the mall, or free trials for a new subscription.
+I mean who doesn’t love free samples at the mall or free trials for a new subscription service.

 People will sign up and give you their emails and their phone numbers.
 All you have to do is give those email addresses and phone numbers to your clients and have their sales team close the deals.

-Heck, if you’re feeling ambitious you could even upsell to handle closing some of those leads if you wanted.
-Maybe you’ll handle their email marketing campaigns as well.
+If you’re feeling ambitious you can even upsell your services to include handling the closing of leads or potentially conduct their email marketing campaigns as well.

-Once your free trial is complete, and you’ve acquired the leads as promised.
-It’s now time to discuss with your client how exactly you will come on to be their full time Facebook marketer.
+Once your free trial is complete, and you’ve generated leads as promised.
+It’s now time to discuss with your client how you will come on to be their full-time social media marketing agency.

 Not just the numbers that you’ll be getting paid, but also the number of businesses you’ll need to reach out to in order to get these paying clients on board.